learning-zone/javascript-basics/README.md

   //Profile code goes here
 }
 ```

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>

 #### Q. ***What is the way to find the number of parameters expected by a function?***

 You can use `function.length` syntax to find the number of parameters expected by a function.
-Let's take an example of `sum` function to calculate the sum of numbers,
+Let us take an example of `sum` function to calculate the sum of numbers,

 ```javascript
 function sum(num1, num2, num3, num4){
     return num1 + num2 + num3 + num4;
 }
 sum.length // 4 is the number of parameters expected.
 ```

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>